 How to make Candied Walnuts

-- Remove nuts from the oven and set rimmed sheetpan aside.
+- Remove nuts from the oven and set the rimmed sheet pan aside.

 - Add white sugar, ground cinnamon, salt, milk, and vanilla extract into a saucepan.

-- Reduce heat to low and continue to heat and constantly stir for 6-8 minutes.
+- Reduce heat to low, continue to heat, and constantly stir for 6-8 minutes.
 The sugar must be cooked long enough, so make sure to go low and slow.

 - Pour coated walnuts onto a parchment-lined baking sheet (my go-to for everything) to cool.

-- Gently break apart large pieces of caramelized walnuts into more bite-sized pieces once cool.
+- Once cool, gently break apart large pieces of caramelized walnuts into more bite-sized pieces.

 Salad Topping – Candied nuts are AMAZING on salad, and low key makes the whole thing better.
 Feels like a restaurant.
 Make sure you set aside some topping for strawberry salad or even this dessert salad recipe before you eat them all!